-- Modesty and simplicity are guiding principles for free dress. - No extreme fads - Jeans in good repair (with no holes, intentional or otherwise) will be acceptable for casual "free dress" (not on "dress up" days or addressing the student body at Mass). - Pants of any kind must fit appropriately (i.e. not skin tight, no spandex and no skinny jeans). - Pants should be worn at the waist (no sagging). - Halters, tank tops, or spaghetti straps are not allowed. - No midriff shirts, loose baggy trousers, cutoffs, see-through shirts, or bike shorts are allowed. - Objectionable clothing displaying images (e.g., alcohol, tobacco, drugs, controversial rock groups, or themes) are not allowed. - Flat soled shoes only; NO BOOTS. - Sandals are not allowed. - Socks must be worn at all times. - If there is doubt as to what is appropriate, a plain T-shirt (w/ sleeves) and jeans in good repair should be acceptable.
+- Modesty and simplicity are guiding principles for free dress. - No extreme fads - Pants of any kind must fit appropriately (i.e. not skin tight, no spandex and no skinny jeans). - Pants should be worn at the waist (no sagging). - Halters, tank tops, or spaghetti straps are not allowed.

+- No midriff shirts, loose baggy trousers, cutoffs, see-through shirts, or bike shorts or short shorts are allowed. - Objectionable clothing displaying images (e.g., alcohol, tobacco, drugs, controversial rock groups, or themes) are not allowed. - Flat soled shoes only. - Sandals are not allowed. - Socks must be worn at all times. - If there is doubt as to what is appropriate, a plain T-shirt (w/ sleeves) and pants in good repair should be acceptable.